A Guide To Snorkeling in Tampa

-If you plan to visit Tampa, St. Petersburg, Clearwater, or any part of the Tampa Bay region, you should consider snorkeling the bay or on the Gulf Coast.
+If you plan to visit Tampa, St. Petersburg, Clearwater, or any part of the Tampa Bay area, you should consider a snorkeling adventure as part of your trip.
 This area allows one to snorkel from the shore, in the bay, or by boat out in the ocean.
+Tampa Beach has powdery white sand that is soft and consistently warm all year round.
+Waters here are turquoise, clear, and warm year-round.
+Tampa is often called the “Sunshine City” because it averages 361 days of sunshine a year.

 Clearwater Beach

-Caladesi Island and Honeymoon Island
+Caladesi Island & Honeymoon Island

+Caladesi Island and Honeymoon Island used to be one until a devastating 1921 hurricane hit the area, splitting the island into two parts.
 The islands can be reached by boat, ferry, or on foot if you are willing to walk in from Highway 60, which runs from Clearwater to Caladesi Island.

 Caladesi Island State Park can be found at 1 Causeway Blvd, Dunedin, FL 34698.
 You can find Honeymoon Island just north, at 1 Honeymoon Island, Dunedin, FL 34698.

-Sunset Beach and Treasure Island Beach on Treasure Island
+Treasure Island Beach

 Treasure Island Beach offers a large beachfront and gentle waters with mild waves.
 If this wasn’t family and child friendly enough, there is a clean, well-maintained playground area right on the beach too.
+When you finish snorkeling for the day, make sure you find the Osprey Trailhead to hike the island’s interior.
+Bring your bug spray to ward away mosquitos and be camera ready for wildlife sighting—bald eagles, hawks, ospreys, great horned owls, tortoises, and more can be found here.

-Shell Key and Egmont Key
+Shell Key & Egmont Key

-- manatees
+- Manatees

-- nurse sharks
+- Nurse sharks

-- dolphins
+- Dolphins

-- gopher tortoises
+- Gopher tortoises

-- sea turtles
+- Sea turtles

-- crabs
+- Crabs

-- tropical fish
+- Tropical fish

-- sea birds
+- Sea birds

-Are There Coral Reefs in Tampa?
+Are there coral reefs in Tampa?

 - Dunedin Reef